Step by Step Installation and Usage

 conda install --yes -c conda-forge pixy

-conda install --yes -c bioconda htslib
+conda install --yes -c bioconda samtools

 To see a list of arguments and test the pixy installation, type: